NathanielRobson/Financial-Portfolio-Manager-Java/MVP Product/MVP Team Effort Log/TeamEffortLog.md

 ### Sprint 2 (University week 4):
 I was assigned a new team, and met my new teammates and they got me up to speed with the project.
 This week we had to come up with the requirements for the client. https://cseejira.essex.ac.uk/browse/CE291T3-27
-We also created a simple HelloWorld java program, to make sure everyone could use intelliJ to push and pull files with git. https://cseegit.essex.ac.uk/ce291/team3/teamproject/blob/master/src/HelloWorld.java The program can be found there.
+We also created a simple ExtraClasses.HelloWorld java program, to make sure everyone could use intelliJ to push and pull files with git. https://cseegit.essex.ac.uk/ce291/team3/teamproject/blob/master/src/ExtraClasses.HelloWorld.java The program can be found there.
 The User requirements can be found here : https://cseejira.essex.ac.uk/browse/CE291T3-8 I also created a basic JFrame and uploaded it to git.

 ### Sprint 3 (University week 5):